 How to Keep Pets Safe

-The first, and most important, step to ensuring your pet’s safety during holiday travel is to plan ahead.
+The first, and most important, step to ensuring your pet’s safety during the holidays is to plan ahead.
 Find out about emergency vet clinics at your destination, and contact them to find out what information they will need in order to treat your pet.
 At the very least it will be wise to bring your pet’s vaccination and medical records.
 Also, find out how to safely travel with your pet, even if you’re traveling by car.
 Dog safety in cars is extremely important but often overlooked, so definitely take time to consider it.

-Additional Pet Travel Tips
+Additional Pet Travel Tips for the Holidays